Family of 4 must pay more than $1,000 per month for healthy food, study finds | CBC News

 "Families often choose between paying for fixed expenses (such as rent and utilities), other necessities (such as clothing, child care, medication, transportation, and dental care) and buying groceries."

 About one in seven households in Ottawa can't afford healthy food, according to the report.
-Those households often face related challenges, like poor mental health, chronic health conditions and higher rates of infection, bad dental health and injury, the study said.
+Those households often face related challenges such as poor mental health, chronic health conditions and higher rates of infection, bad dental health and injury, the study said.